Redundancy survival guide

 Don't forget your super

-how much you have in your super fund and use our career break super
+super.
+Check how much you have in your super fund and think

-calculator to see the effect a break from work may have on your
+about the effect a break from work may have on your super

 When you have been made redundant your payout will be based on a

 number of weeks or months of your ordinary time earnings.
 You will

 also have received an amount of money for your unused annual leave.

 You will not be eligible for Centrelink benefits for the period of

 For example, if you receive a payout equal to 8 weeks pay plus 3